There's no doubt Kajabi was the OG of course platforms. A decade ago.

 With a Mighty Network, you can even start simple and scale to bundles of online courses, paid memberships, groups, events, and more.

-While a Mighty Network doesn’t have the same level of complex marketing flows of Kajabi, it has way more community and engagement features which lead to incredible growth.
+While a Mighty Network doesn’t have the same level of complex marketing flows of Kajabi, it has way more community and engagement features which are necessary for your course to be a success.

 Mighty Networks overview